cybertron/openstack-virtual-baremetal/README.rst

     nova flavor-create baremetal auto 4096 50 2
     nova flavor-create bmc auto 512 20 1

+   These flavors can be customized if desired.
+For very large environments with a lot of baremetal instances it may be wise to give the bmc flavor more memory.

 #.
 Source an rc file that will provide user credentials for the host cloud.

 #.
 Create provisioning network.

    .. note:: The CIDR used for the subnet does not matter.
              Standard tenant and external networks are also needed to provide floating ip access to the undercloud and bmc instances

+   .. warning:: Do not enable DHCP on this network.
+Addresses will be
+                assigned by the undercloud Neutron.

    ::